-Graduate students are welcome to visit the CWC.
-Graduate student writing assistants are labeled as “grads” on our scheduling system, and graduate students are encouraged to sign up with a graduate student writing assistant for their appointments.
-Graduate students can make up to eight appointments per semester.
+Graduate students are welcome to visit CWC.
+Graduate students can make one appointment per week, and up to eight appointments per semester.
+The CWC asks that graduate students make appointments with graduate writing assistants, who are labeled as “grads” in our scheduling system.
 If interested, graduate students can also come into the Center or contact the Director of the Writing Center directly to sign up for Graduate Student Services.

 Graduate Student Services